 Complaining on behalf of someone else

 Please note that we observe the rules of medical confidentiality.
-If you are complaining on behalf of someone else, we must know that you have his or her permission to do so.
-A letter signed by the person concerned will be needed.
+If you are complaining on behalf of someone else, we must receive their permission to continue.
+A letter signed by the person concerned will be needed may be needed and in some circumstances, some form of identification.
+This is purely to preserve and protect the individual’s rights and information.